The Great Salt Bowl – Chapter 3

 Chuck’s face twisted, and one eye closed.

-Chuck excused himself to find a restroom.
-I focused on my task, hoping Todd would come back with Chuck.
-A heavy thud that sounded like something falling over came from outside.
 I stopped my organizing for a moment.
-After a few breaths I dismissed the thud as the wind knocking over a weathered post.
-Or Todd probably punched a door or something.
+After a few breaths I dismissed the thud as the wind blowing a door closed.
+Or Todd probably punched a wall or something.
 That’s how guys got their anger out.
 We should talk it out.
 I’d stay calm this time.
 Todd couldn’t stay angry with me.
 The accident and exhaustion must have gotten to him.
 He couldn’t have meant everything he said.
 It was the arsenic talking, not Todd.

 “You don’t look so good,” I said.

 Not a useful comment, but nicer than saying he looked like shit.
 My appearance wasn’t very appealing either.
 Chuck got to the floor awkwardly, lying on his side, almost making an obvious effort not to sit on his ass.
-A rush of air sent a god-awful scent of a bitter shit.
+A rush of air sent a god-awful scent of bitter shit.
 I gagged silently as Chuck stared at the pile of food.

 “If you’re going out looking for Todd, he’s not down the right hallway,” Chuck said.
 “Please trust me.”

 Close to the building was a strip of blacktop exposed by the wind.
 Sand and dirt flowed onto and off the cracked and slanting chunks of road.
 The bright yellow and red paint of a clown reminded me of a gas station we always stopped at on the way back from a concert for drinks and junk food.
-In the ripples above the road, I thought I saw Todd’s old station wagon full of all of us high school kids heading to a concert.
+In the ripples above the road, I thought I saw Todd’s old station wagon full of high school kids headed to a concert.
 It didn’t matter which one, every concert we went to, it was the same group.
 Todd, me, Mel, a random guy Mel invited, and our three other friends that we’d long lost contact with.
 Ashley, Taylor, and Tiffany had all gone out of state, but in high school they went everywhere with us.

 “Hey, bestie, what’s going on?”